risc0-labs/risc0-lido-accounting-oracle/README.md

 See the [deployment guide](./docs/deployment-guide.md) for instructions on deploying to different chains

+> [!IMPORTANT]
+> Don't forget to obtain the deployed contract address and paste it in the .env file if you want to submit via the CLI

 ### Simple Usage via CLI

 Using the justfile scripts provides a simple way to get started and examples of using the CLI.
 These will write intermediate proof files into the current directory.